catwell/cw-web/separateconcerns/blog/articles/2019-02-15-goodbye-lima.md

 ## Is there a risk for my personal data?

 At that moment, not that I know of.
-Your data was never stored on our servers, and all data traffic going through relay servers is end-to-end encrypted, which means that even if an attacker took control of one they couldn't decipher your data.
+Your data was never stored on Lima's servers, and all data traffic going through relay servers is end-to-end encrypted, which means that even if an attacker took control of one they couldn't decipher your data.

 However in the long run there are two issues.